History of electromagnetic theory: Electrics and non-electrics

 In 1729, Stephen Gray conducted a series of experiments that demonstrated the difference between conductors and non-conductors (insulators), showing amongst other things that a metal wire and even packthread conducted electricity, whereas silk did not.
 In one of his experiments he sent an electric current through 800 feet of hempen thread which was suspended at intervals by loops of silk thread.
 When he tried to conduct the same experiment substituting the silk for finely spun brass wire, he found that the electric current was no longer carried throughout the hemp cord, but instead seemed to vanish into the brass wire.
-From this experiment he classified substances into two categories: "electrics" like glass, resin and silk and "non-electrics" like metal and water.
+From this experiment he classified substances into two categories: "electrics" like glass, resin and silk (what we now call insulators) and "non-electrics" like metal and water (what we now call conductors).
 "Non-electrics" conducted charges while "electrics" held the charge.

 Vitreous and resinous

 Intrigued by Gray's results, in 1732, C. F. du Fay began to conduct several experiments.
 In his first experiment, Du Fay concluded that all objects except metals, animals, and liquids could be electrified by rubbing and that metals, animals and liquids could be electrified by means of an electric machine, thus discrediting Gray's "electrics" and "non-electrics" classification of substances.

 In 1733 Du Fay discovered what he believed to be two kinds of frictional electricity; one generated from rubbing glass, the other from rubbing resin.
 From this, Du Fay theorized that electricity consists of two electrical fluids, "vitreous" and "resinous", that are separated by friction and that neutralize each other when combined.
 This picture of electricity was also supported by Christian Gottlieb Kratzenstein in his theoretical and experimental works.
-The two-fluid theory would later give rise to the concept of positive and negative electrical charges devised by Benjamin Franklin.
+The two-fluid theory was later proven wrong and replaced with to the concept of positive and negative electrical charges devised by Benjamin Franklin.